dragonwasrobot/dragonwasrobot.github.io/_posts/2016-01-12-an-introduction-to-moessner-s-theorem-and-moessner-s-sieve.md

 ---
 layout: post
-title: "An introduction to Moessner's theorem and Moessner's sieve"
+title: "An introduction to Moessner's theorem\nand Moessner's sieve"
 category: mathematics
 description: "In this post, we introduce Moessner's theorem and Moessner's sieve."
 tags: [Haskell, Moessner's theorem, Moessner's sieve]